Botanical Ingredient

 Traditional Uses

-• Broad-spectrum antimicrobial in virtually all herbal traditions
+• Traditionally valued in virtually all herbal traditions worldwide

-• Wound care and infection prevention (used in both World Wars)
+• Historically used in field preparations (used in both World Wars)

-• Cardiovascular tonic in Ayurvedic and Chinese medicine
+• Traditional culinary and herbal plant in Ayurvedic and Chinese traditions

 Key Properties